myhro/feeds/README.md

 Feeds
 =====

-Atom/RSS feed generator for websites that don't offer them.
+Atom/RSS feed generator for websites that don't offer them (or are broken).